-A complaint review will consider whether the complaint process was reasonable and proportionate, with recommendations made to the Warwickshire Police if the review is upheld.
-Any recommendations made to the force are monitored by the OPCC, but under the legislation the force does not have to act on the recommendations made.
-Where recommendations arising can be identified as specific themes or similar issues arising the Police and Crime Commissioner will raise them through the holding to account process described in the above section on holding to account.
+A complaint review will consider whether the complaint process was ‘reasonable and proportionate’, with recommendations made to the Warwickshire Police if the review is ‘upheld’.
+Any recommendations made to the force are monitored by the OPCC, although under the legislation the force does not have to accept the recommendations made.

-Regular meetings are held between representatives of the OPCC and the IOPC Oversight Liaison Officer to discuss Warwickshire Police’s performance in respect of complaint handling.
+Regular meetings are held between representatives of the OPCC and the IOPC Oversight Liaison Officer to discuss performance in respect of complaint handling and complaint reviews.
 The meeting also provides a useful ‘sounding board’ to discuss and resolve any procedurally complexities in conducting reviews.

-In addition, a Regional Practitioner’s Forum has been instigated by the IOPC.
-The focus of the forum is on complaint reviews, with the opportunity to identify themes and share best practice in the West Midlands region.
+A Regional Practitioner’s Forum has been instigated, with a focus on complaint reviews providing an opportunity to identify themes and share good practice within the West Midlands region.